amarantha-k/cbas/_drafts/primer-beer.md

 In addition to simply binding variables to data instances and returning them "whole", an SQL++ query can construct new records to return based on combinations of variable bindings.
 This gives SQL++ the power to do projections and joins much like those done using multi-table _FROM_ clauses in SQL.
-For example, suppose we wanted a list of all breweries paired with their associated beers, with the list enumerating the brewery name and the beer name for each such pair.
+For example, if we wanted a list of all breweries paired with their associated beers, with the list enumerating the brewery name and the beer name for each such pair.
-We could do this as follows in SQL++ (which also limits the answer set size to at most 20 results):
+We can do this as follows in SQL++ (which also limits the answer set size to at most 20 results):

     SELECT bw.name AS brewer, br.name AS beer
     FROM breweries bw, beers br